wagner/rails-fingerprinter/README.md

 ```

-## Contributing
+## About

+This script was created by [Wagner Narde](https://github.com/wagner).

-I have no intention to update or maintain this script as it was created as a proof of concept only.
+I have no intention to update or maintain this script as it was created only as a proof of concept.
 Feel free to fork and modify it.
 No need for credits.